luigiselmi/algorithms/README.md

 |insert()|log(N)|
 |delMax()|log(N)|

+#### Symbol Table
+Symbol table is an abstract data type that is used to store key-value pairs.
+Three types of symbol tables are presented in the course: two that support ordered keys, the binary search tree and the red-black binary search tree, and one that uses a hash function to map the key to an integer value that is used as an index.
+Hash tables do not support ordered operations.

 #### Binary Search Tree
 A binary search tree is an abstract data type whith an explicit tree data strucure in which each node has a natural ordered key and an associated value.
 The key in a node is smaller than any key in its right subtree and larger than any key in its left subtree.